wolfcon/RIP-HLTV-BET/README.md

 ## Features

-- RIP For those annoying background BET ADs
+- RIP for those annoying🤮 background BET ADs
+- RIP for other advertisements in some tricky way (but not perfect🤪)

 ## Source